Lectures on Lie groups over local fields

-\end{defn} In other parts of this volume, the notation $\mbox{con}(\alpha)$ is used for $U_\alpha$, but our formulas are easier to read if we use the more compact notation $U_\alpha$ from~\cite{BaW}. \begin{cor} Let $G$ be a $p$-adic Lie group.
-Then $U_\alpha$ is closed, for each automorphism $\alpha\colon G\to G$. \end{cor} \begin{proof} Let $V_1\supseteq V_2\supseteq\cdots$ be a sequence of compact open subgroups of~$G$ which form a basis of identity neighbourhoods (cf.\ Lemma~\ref{laballs}).
+\end{defn} \begin{cor} Let $G$ be a $p$-adic Lie group.
+Then the contraction group $U_\alpha$ is closed in~$G$, for each automorphism $\alpha\colon G\to G$. \end{cor} \begin{proof} Let $V_1\supseteq V_2\supseteq\cdots$ be a sequence of compact open subgroups of~$G$ which form a basis of identity neighbourhoods (cf.\ Lemma~\ref{laballs}).
 Then an element $x\in G$ belongs to $U_\alpha$ if and only if

 Since $\alpha^k(x)\in V_n$ if and only if $x\in \alpha^{-k}(V_n)$, we deduce that

 Note that $W_n:=\bigcup_{m\in \N}\bigcap_{k\geq m} \alpha^{-k}(V_n)$ is an ascending union of closed subgroups of~$G$ and hence closed, by Proposition~\ref{unoclos}.
 Consequently, $U_\alpha=\bigcap_{n\in \N}\, W_n$ is closed. \end{proof} \begin{rem} We mention that contraction groups of the form~$U_\alpha$ arise in many contexts: In representation theory in connection with the Mautner phenomenon (see \cite[Chapter~II, Lemma~3.2]{Mar} and (for the $p$-adic case) \cite{Wan}); in probability theory on groups (see \cite{HaS}, \cite{Sie}, \cite{Si2} and (for the $p$-adic case)~\cite{DaS}); and in the structure theory of totally disconnected, locally compact groups~\cite{BaW}. \end{rem}